 While Kajihara tea garden mostly focuses on heritage native ‘zairai’ plants, they also have a number of various Japanese cultivars planted on their farm to further differentiate and extend their range of teas.
 This Ashikita Koshun Wakocha is made from the leaves of Kōshun (香駿) cultivar plants.
 This cultivar is still quite rare and it is largely used to make green tea, known for a pronounced floral aroma.
-However some farmers like Mr Kajihara are starting to experiment with producing some more unusual black teas with a unique Japanese character that cannot be found anywhere else.
+However some farmers like Mr Kajihara are starting to experiment with producing both Koshun Kamairicha and some more unusual black teas with a unique Japanese character that cannot be found anywhere else.
 And it turns out that Kōshun is a great ‘green tea’ cultivar for making wakocha with!

 Wakocha (和紅茶), or Japanese black tea, is still rather rare and sourcing it can be quite a complex process due to small production levels and mixed results.
 Different cultivars are utilised for producing various Wakocha black teas with different flavour profiles.
 For example our Makinohara Benifuki Wakocha has a more broken leaf and a much bolder black tea profile.
 Some of these Japanese black teas aim to emulate their counterparts from India, China and Taiwan to capture some of the established market.
 Some however, just as this Kōshun Wakocha does, create something completely new and exciting – a distinctive flavour profile that is unique not only to Japan, but to specific cultivar and farmer.